-Network entropy refers to the unmanaged growth of network infrastructure, including physical and virtual networks, switches, routers, wireless access points, segmentation, gateways, perimeters, tunnels, overlays, etc. Compounding this is the continued expansion of interconnected networks; most alarmingly, connecting “operational technology” (OT) networks like those supporting Industrial Control Systems (ICS) or Supervisory Control and Data Acquisition (SCADA) environments with traditional corporate IT backbones.
-While connectivity is a fundamental business enabler, left unmanaged it will expose the organization to malicious actors.
+Network entropy refers to the un-managed growth of network infrastructure, including physical and virtual networks, switches, routers, wireless access points, segmentation, gateways, perimeters, tunnels, overlays, etc. Compounding this is the continued expansion of interconnected networks; most alarmingly, connecting “operational technology” (OT) networks like those supporting Industrial Control Systems (ICS) or Supervisory Control and Data Acquisition (SCADA) environments with traditional corporate IT backbones.
+Most startups today forego traditional physical perimeter-based LANs, CANs or WANs completely in favor of establishing virtual (software-defined) WANs (SD-WAN) tunneled over the internet.
+However connectivity is established and provisioned, it is clearly a fundamental business enabler; but left un-managed it will expose the organization to malicious actors.

 Here, one example of a critical administrative control is the creation and maintenance of detailed network diagrams.
 These help to institutionalize the knowledge of the company’s environment.
 Examples of technical controls that can support this effort include network topology mapping, network traffic analysis tools, and external scanning and penetration testing.
 However, knowledge of one’s networks will not build and maintain itself – investment in staff and time cannot and should not be avoided if this information is to be kept accurate and relevant.
 Further, these diagrams must include external networks (e.g., remote segments, hosted, cloud based, vendor provided), as those become more and more prevalent.
 Ideally, each network will be categorized or classified based upon the types of information assets that will exist on or transit them.
 Finally, every business asset, even networks, should have a well-documented, cradle-to-grave Lifecycle – even individual networks and the devices which create them.